evanderleng/IOTv2-Electric-Boogaloo/README.md

 ## Authentication

 If you want to run all programs, you will need a billing-enabled GCP project, and a service account with access to the APIs.
+Running the command below allows for your computer to be authenticated and allowed to run and use the files.
 ```bash
 export PROJECT_ID=<project-id> GOOGLE_APPLICATION_CREDENTIALS=</path/to/creds.json>
 ```